Overview

 -

-A chance to learn more about UCR’s resources
+Learn more about UCR’s resources

 -

-A chance to make friends, form study groups, and participate in campus activities
+Make friends, form study groups, and participate in campus activities

 -

-An opportunity to explore potential career opportunities
+Explore potential career opportunities

 -